Cal State Northridge Matadors: Softball

-The Matadors softball team has appeared in two Women's College World Series in 1993 and 1994, advancing to the title game in 1994 before falling to Arizona.
+Since joining Division I, the Matadors softball team has appeared in two Women's College World Series in 1993 and 1994, advancing to the title game in 1994 before falling to Arizona.
 During its time in Division II, Matadors softball won four national championships.

 Women's volleyball

 The CSUN Matadors women's volleyball team have an NCAA Division I Tournament record of 1–5 through five appearances.